PedroLeale/Peer-Grading-ETH/foundry/README.md

 Some scripts were left to help achieving a consistent state for testing purposes.
 They should be run in the following order:

 1. `DeployDeployer.s.sol` to create a a new instance of the deployer.
 This is necessary so the subgraph can index the events of the subsequent contracts.
-2. `CycleCommitRevealRandomness.s.sol` necessary to generate randomness for the peer grading process
+2. `CommitProcess.s.sol` necessary to generate randomness for the peer grading process
 3. `Cycle.s.sol` necessary to cast votes and reach a consensus

 Make sure to change all the addresses that must be changed in order for the scripts to work properly.